18 Feb Cryptocompliance 101: Enhanced Due Diligence For Cryptocurrency Business Explained

 Because this new rule requires financial institutions to collect more information from customers, financial and compliance professionals have grouped it under EDD to differentiate from, and also enhance, regular CDD procedures.

-Remember that strong cryptocurrency compliance takes the conservative approach of mimicking traditional financial compliance due to a lack of regulatory clarity on cryptos.
+Remember that strong AML compliance takes the conservative approach of mimicking traditional financial compliance due to a lack of regulatory clarity on cryptos.
 Because of this, it might sound like EDD is for rarified exceptions that you’re not likely to encounter much in your business.

 On the contrary, EDD is as essential a feature of strong compliance as anything else we have covered, and given the inherently heightened risk cryptocurrency poses for money laundering and terrorist financing, robust EDD is absolutely critical.